9623D-Double-Vision/DoubleVisionNB/README.md

 - [x] Rhett

 ### Q2
-In the first match, we played on the blue alliance and went against 52455C and 93400A while allied with 31055B. **We won this match with 129-83.**
+In the first match, we played on the blue alliance and went against 52455C and 93400A while allied with 31055B. **We won this match 129-83.**

 <img src="https://github.com/9623D-Double-Vision/DoubleVisionNB/blob/main/Assets/Image/Beaufort%20first%20match.PNG">

 ### Q6
-In the second match, we played on the red alliance and went against 93400A and 40976A while allied with 93400B. **We won this match with 127-93.**
+In the second match, we played on the red alliance and went against 93400A and 40976A while allied with 93400B. **We won this match 127-93.**

 <img src="https://github.com/9623D-Double-Vision/DoubleVisionNB/blob/main/Assets/Image/Beaufort%20second%20match.PNG">

 ### Q9
-In the third match, we played in qualification match 9 on the blue alliance and went against 9623T and 9623S while allied with 3289A. **We lost this match with 53-45, but still got the Auton WP because 9623T DQd.**
+In the third match, we played in qualification match 9 on the blue alliance and went against 9623T and 9623S while allied with 3289A. **We lost this match 53-45,** but still got the Auton WP because 9623T DQd.

 <img src="https://github.com/9623D-Double-Vision/DoubleVisionNB/blob/main/Assets/Image/beaufort%20third%20match.PNG">

 ### Q12
-In the fourth match, we played in a qualification match 12 on the blue alliance and went against 52455B and 40976A while allied with 3289A. **We won this match with 82-26.**
+In the fourth match, we played in a qualification match 12 on the blue alliance and went against 52455B and 40976A while allied with 3289A. **We won this match 82-26.**

 <img src="https://github.com/9623D-Double-Vision/DoubleVisionNB/blob/main/Assets/Image/Beaufort%20fourth%20match.PNG">

 ### Q17
-In the fifth match, we played in qualification match 17 on the red alliance, and went against teams 9623S and 52455B while allied with 31055B. **We won this match with 113-58.**
+In the fifth match, we played in qualification match 17 on the red alliance, and went against teams 9623S and 52455B while allied with 31055B. **We won this match 113-58.**

 <img src="https://github.com/9623D-Double-Vision/DoubleVisionNB/blob/main/Assets/Image/Beaufort%20fifth%20match.PNG">

 ### Q20
-In the sixth match, we played on the red alliance and went against teams 40976B and 31055A while allied with 9623W. **We won this match with 111-73.**
+In the sixth match, we played on the red alliance and went against teams 40976B and 31055A while allied with 9623W. **We won this match 111-73.**

 <img src="https://github.com/9623D-Double-Vision/DoubleVisionNB/blob/main/Assets/Image/Beaufor%20sixth%20match.PNG">